tomasr/winterdom.com/_posts/2017-08-28-azure-ad-service-principal-with-keyvault-cert.md

 find a way to keep the certificate secure, though.

 That's where Azure [Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-whatis) comes in, allowing you to store the authentication certificate in a secure manner.
+An application could then obtain the certificate from Key Vault as needed, or if it's running in Azure, there might be ways to provision the certificate automatically so that we don't need to copy stuff around.

 You could obtain a certificate from any valid certification authority and store it safely in Key Vault.
 However, Key Vault can also generate self-signed certificates,